raandree/NTFSSecurity/Docs/Cmdlets/Add-NTFSAccess.md

 ### -AppliesTo

-The AppliesTo parameter defines where the permissions apply to and if there is any inheritance e.g this folder and subfolders.
+The AppliesTo parameter defines where the permissions apply to and if there is any inheritance e.g "this folder only" or "this folder and subfolders".

 ```yaml
 Type: ApplyTo